zepedae/social-environmental-raster/README.md

 ## Final Raster
 ### combine_rasters.R
 This file reprojects, resamples, and combines the social and environmental rasters into one raster brick containing the social and environmental layers.
+Note: High resolution human-population density data was needed for the analysis hence the difference in environmental and social raster resolution.
+The environmental raster was resampled at the social raster resolution to ensure that social data precision wasn't compromised.